 Step 2: Select the number of tiers in the network.
-To FOND, a two-tiered architecture connects homes with drops (Tier 1 Cable), and then connects the drop closures (Tier 1 Closure) back to a hub (Tier 2 Cabinet) via a Tier 2 Cable (often called distribution cable).
+To FOND, a two-tiered architecture connects homes with drop cables, and then connects the Drop closures back to a Distribution hub via a Distribution cable.
 This hub could be a regular splitter cabinet or distribution hub, or an active ethernet cabinet.
-By selecting 3 tiers, FOND will design the Tier 3 network (often called the feeder network) from the Tier 2 Cabinet to the Tier 3 Cabinet or Central Office.
+By selecting 3 tiers, FOND will design the Feeder network from the Distribution Hub to the Feeder Hub or Central Office.

 Step 3: You can then tell FOND whether to preference aerial or underground routes.
 When selecting aerial, FOND will filter out any underground routes that run alongside the aerial route and so use the aerial preferentially.

-Step 4: After you have finished configuring general settings, click on Tier 1 from the bar at the top.
+Step 4: After you have finished configuring general settings, click 'Next'.

-Set the rules for designing Tier 1 (or the drop tier)
+Set the rules for designing the Drop tier

-In this section, we'll configure the rules for designing the Tier 1 or drop tier.
+In this section, we'll configure the rules for designing the Drop tier.
 This is everything between, and including, the drop closure and the subscriber location.

-Step 1: Select the size of the drop cable to use (Tier 1 cable sizes), the maximum number of poles within a single drop cable (Number of poles per Tier 1 cable) and its maximum length (Tier 1 cable length).
+Step 1: Select the size of the drop cable to use, the maximum number of poles within a single drop cable and its maximum length.

-[Please note: Increasing the maximum Tier 1 cable length increases the complexity of the problem for algorithms (it has more options), and so will increase the design time.
+[Please note: Increasing the maximum drop cable length increases the complexity of the problem for algorithms (it has more options), and so will increase the design time.
 The maximum length is restricted to 2,000 feet.
-If you feel you need a longer maximum, reach out to firstname.lastname@example.org for assistance.
+If you feel you need a longer maximum, reach out to email@example.com for assistance.

-To move on to Tier 2, select it by clicking Tier 2 in the bar at the top.
+To move on to the Distribution tier select it by clicking 'Next'.

-Set the rules for designing Tier 2 (or the distribution tier)
+Set the rules for designing the Distribution tier

 In this section, we'll configure all the rules around the distribution tier of the network, as well as connectorized drop terminals (like MSTs).

-Step 3: Review and select the cable sizes available for use.
+Step 2: Review and select the cable sizes available for use.
 FOND will always use the minimum size cable that's available, so be sure to add some spare as a percent or the absolute number of fibers if you'd like some room for growth in the distribution cables.
 Note that these spares will not be connected upstream.

-Step 4: Review and select your cabinet size.
-The section on hubs allows you to set a range of sizes that you could use for your Tier 2 cabinet (Fiber Distribution Hub, Cabinet, etc).
+Step 3: Review and select your cabinet size.
+The section on hubs allows you to set a range of sizes that you could use for your Distribution Hub.
 Again, FOND will always use the smallest size available, so you can add some spare capacity here as well.
 This spare can be connected upstream if you wish, by checking 'Connect spare ports upstream'.

-If you selected the 3 for the "Number of tiers" back at the beginning, you can now move onto the next stage by selecting Tier 3 from the bar at the top.
+If you selected the 3 for the "Number of tiers" back at the beginning, you can now move onto the next stage by selecting "Feeder tier" from the bar at the top.
 Otherwise, you're done and can select "Use" in the bottom right to start designing with this architecture.